Jason-Duffy/AVRly/content/modules/debug-tools/log-system/README.md

 Insert logging function calls like this throughout your projects, and try to categorise them by output level.
 That way you can decide the level of detail required in your logs using the file_log_level variable for each file, and/or the log_set_global_max_output_level() function.
 Once your application is ready to go, it can be useful to leave the log commands in the code, just use log_global_off() to turn off logging.
 That way if you (or another developer) find a bug later on, you can easily resume logging to find it.

 Bear in mind however, that these log messages take quite some time to send, and your devices processor will hang while waiting for each USART frame to be sent, so don't use it in time critical sections of code, and absolutely don't use them inside an ISR.
 Instead, set a flag in the time sensitive section of code and then log that the flag has been set once the critical section has been left.
-You may even encounter bugs which disappear when logging it turned on, and reappear when it's turned off!
+You may even encounter bugs which disappear when logging is turned on, and reappear when it's turned off!
 That would potentially indicate a timing issue in your application.

 For detailed debugging of timing issues in embedded software, an oscilloscope is invaluable.
 Set one or more GPIO pins to toggle on/off when certain sections of code (such as ISR's) are entered and exited, then hook those GPIO's up to your scope to capture a timing diagram.
 You can also determine from this exactly how long sections of code take to execute!